Really Good Chocolate Bundt Cake

 Chocolate Sauce (Microwave Method)

-- Add the dark chocolate, butter, brown sugar and heavy cream to a large, microwave-safe bowl and microwave on high, for 20 seconds at a time, mixing well between each interval until smooth.
+- Add the dark chocolate, butter, brown sugar, glucose syrup and heavy cream to a large, microwave-safe bowl and microwave on high, for 20 seconds at a time, mixing well between each interval until smooth.
 Allow to cool slightly, about 10 minutes, before pouring on top of some desserts.
 Goes nicely on top of ice-cream when it’s warm.

 Chocolate Sauce (Double Boiler Method)